FHantke/brave-browser-wiki/QA-Guide.md

 - Cookie blocking is managed here: `brave/browser/brave_content_browser_client.cc`

 ## Referrer blocking:
-- Referrer blocking works by TLD+1 comparisons, and if they are different it will override a referring URL as its own origin.
+- Referrer blocking works by TLD+1 comparisons, and if they are different it will:
+  - override a referring URL as its own origin for sub-resources (e.g. images, iframes)
+  - strip the referrer out entirely for navigations

 ## Fingerprinting protection:
 - Talk to Jocelyn for more details